-11 Aug Hear from our founder about best practice when transcribing Zoom meetings
+11 Mar Hear from our founder about transcribing Zoom meetings

-Hear all about VoiceNotes in a podcast interview courtesy of Delivered Social, who invited us to join them to talk about our journey, future plans involving SEO and pivoting our business during COVID-19 and the exciting challenges ahead.
+Hear all about VoiceNotes in a podcast interview courtesy of Delivered Social.
+They invited us to join them to talk about our journey, future plans involving SEO and pivoting our business during COVID-19 including transcribing zoom meetings, and the exciting challenges ahead.

 How to use VoiceNotes for transcription of your Zoom call